Border Force staff to strike over Christmas - union

 PCS General Secretary Mark Serwotka said the strikes would "escalate" unless the government was prepared "to put money on the table now".

-He said his union's members could not afford to put the heating on at home.
+He said his members were "skipping meals" and could not afford heating.

-The PCS said its members working at Gatwick, Heathrow, Manchester, Birmingham and Cardiff airports - whose main duties are to check passports for those arriving in the country - will strike for eight days between 23 December to New Year's Eve.
+The PCS said its members working at airports - whose main duties are to check passports for those arriving in the country - would strike for eight days between 23 December and New Year's Eve.

-Strikes at the Department for Work and Pensions, the Highways Agency and among driving examiners have already been announced.
+Strikes at the Department for Work and Pensions, at the Highways Agency and among driving examiners have already been announced.

+Mr Serwotka said that PCS members had "no option" but to strike, because they were "currently skipping meals, not being able to put the heating on at home because of the poverty they are living in".

+Mr Serwotka has had talks with government ministers but he said they were refusing to increase a 2% pay rise.